 If you want to buy vermiculite or perlite (or both) check first at some of the big box and home improvement stores.
-I had a trickier time finding perlite.
-I found it at a farm supply store.
-If you’re an urban dweller, you might find it more difficult.
+For perlite, you may need to go to a farm supply store, or order online.

-I’ve heard it said that it’s difficult to over-water container gardens.
-I think that’s right for the most part.
+They say it’s difficult to over-water container gardens.
 Secret #4: Typically, watering container gardens once a day is enough, and water will drain off when there is too much.
 (Read further on for more about that.)
 The only real problem with over-watering a container garden is the chance that vital nutrients will be washed away with the excess water.

 It goes without saying that you want to guard against under-watering.
 If you forget for a few days, the plant might not suffer too much, but it’s better to make sure watering becomes a daily habit.

 Make it as easy on yourself as you can.
 For example, if you’re a city apartment dweller with a rooftop garden, consider a barrel to collect rain water so you don’t have to lug gallons of water up and down stairs every day.
 Or, if your container garden is part of your landscaping and you have a sprinkling system, place the containers near the sprinklers and let them do the watering.

 This is the perfect time to cover the subject of drainage.
 Sounds like fun, right?

 First let’s dispel a well-known garden myth: the practice of filling the bottom of your pots with gravel.
 Secret #5: While it seems like this would be a great idea to help with drainage, the opposite is actually true.
 Good, aerated soil will drain just fine on its own.
 And there’s more of a chance the pots will become waterlogged with the gravel than without.